Not everyone wants to buy what you’re selling.

 Create customer personas

-Now that you have a better understanding of your target market, create customer personas to learn even more about their buying behavior.
+Now that you understand your target market better create customer personas to learn more about their buying behavior.

 A customer persona will ultimately help you market to this audience.